 Please visit our Store Locater here.

 How is Real Maple Syrup made?

-- The first step in the process is to tap the sugar maple tree.
+- The first step in the process is to tap maple trees to collect sweet maple sap.
 This is usually done 2-3 weeks prior to the anticipation of sugaring season.
 The typical season starts in March and lasts 4 to 6 weeks.
 Maple farmers use a cordless drill to drill an initial hole into the sugar maple tree - it is usually best to drill into the tree about an inch and a half.
 The hole is then filled with a spout from a plastic tubing system.

 - The spouts connect to huge webs of plastic tubing that route the precious sap into large tanks.
-Vacuum systems within the plastic tubing suck out the sap to increase the yield.
-Sap typically runs out of maple trees on days when the temperature is around 40 degrees following a night when the temperature dropped below freezing.
+Vacuum systems within the plastic tubing suck the sap to increase the yield.
+Sap typically runs out of maple trees on days when the temperature is above freezing following a night when the temperature dropped below freezing.

 Question wasn't answered here?
 Send an email to email@example.com.